-Even if you are a family experiencing homelessness that is covered by one of the new four narrow categories of eligibility (see Which families qualify as "homeless enough" for EA?) and you meet the EA income and asset rules, DHCD may still deny your application for a disqualifying reason.
+Even if your family is experiencing homelessness that is covered by one of the four categories of affirmative eligibility (see Which families qualify as "homeless enough" for EA?) and you meet the EA income and asset rules, EOHLC may still deny your application for a disqualifying reason.

 You may be denied for a disqualifying reason if: